pkstoy13/pkstoy13/README.md

 My Name is Philip Stoyanov.
 I am a Computer Science student at the University of Delaware.
 This is my GitHub profile,
-feel free to take a look at the projects and repositories I have created and worked on here on GitHub.
+feel free to take a look at the projects and repositories I have created and worked on.

 <!--
 **pkstoy13/pkstoy13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.